Geomagnetically Induced Current (GIC)

 - Transformer GIC thermal response calculation spreadsheet

-- NERC Standard TPL-007-1: Transmission System Planned Performance for Geomagnetic Disturbance Events, North American Electric Reliability Corporation (NERC), Draft 4: December 5, 2014.
+- NERC Standard TPL-007-4: Transmission System Planned Performance for Geomagnetic Disturbance Events, North American Electric Reliability Corporation (NERC), Draft 1: March 19, 2020.

 - Application Guide for Computing GIC in the Bulk Power System, North American Electric Reliability Corporation (NERC), December 2013.
 6-bus sample case described in Appendix II.